SmirnoffYM/AI-simulator/docs/BinaryNetworkProtocol.markdown

 * distance, *4 octets*, unsigned integer

+In response to that request, simulator would send `there you see` message.

 ## `parameter report` message

-Agent sends that message to report the state of one of his current parameters.
+Agent sends that message to report current state of one of his parameters (which are totally user-defined).

-Mesage contains:
+Message contains:

 * parameter id, *1 octet*
 * integral part of the value, *4 octets*, signed integer